-Regardless, we'd still recommend approaching fasting with caution, paying attention to your body, and looking out for signs that it isn't right for you at this time.
+Regardless, approach fasting with caution, pay attention to your body, and look out for signs that it isn't right for you at this time.

 *With all of these conditions, you should only practice fasting with the support and oversight of a qualified health practitioner.